Docs

 Go deeper in:

-If the built-in helpers still do not match your domain language, extend Expectation<T> with a custom matcher.
+If the built-in helpers still do not match a domain-specific vocabulary, extend Expectation<T> with a custom matcher.

 Last updated on